neerajk555/SQL-Training-exercise/module-13-procedures-functions/02-Guided-Step-by-Step.md

 ---

-## Activity 2: Customer Management Procedures — 20 min
+## Activity 2: Customer Management Procedures

 **Goal:** Build a customer registration procedure with validation and error handling!